EvAM-Tools

 1.2.
 MHN, that models inhibiting/facilitating relationships between genes using baseline hazard rates and multiplicative effects between genes (specified in the log-Θ matrix).

-Cross-sectional data that have been uploaded or simulated from CPM models can be further modified by altering genotype counts.
+Cross-sectional data that have been uploaded or simulated from EvAM models can be further modified by altering genotype counts.
 Moreover, it is possible to specify cross-sectional data and DAG/MHN models with user-specified gene names.
 Finally, from the “User input” tab you can also save the cross-sectional data.

 To make it easier to play with the tool, we provide predefined cross-sectional data sets under “Enter genotype frequencies manually”, as well as predefined DAG and MHN models (from which you can generate data by clicking on “Generate data from DAG [MHN model]”).
 You can also modify the predefined DAGs and MHNs before generating data.